 CPR, AED and First Aid Classes for Campus Units and Groups

-IMPORTANT NOTE: At this time, the Bystander CPR/AED/First Aid program is currently undergoing review due to recent staffing changes in the Fire Department.
-While it is our plan to continue to offer these classes, we do not have any classes scheduled at this time.
-A class schedule will be posted as soon as possible.
-(January 30, 2014)
+IMPORTANT NOTE: At this time, the Bystander CPR/AED/First Aid program is undergoing review due to recent staffing changes in the Fire Department.
+Group training has been discontinued.
+We do not have any public classes scheduled at this time and do not know when classes will be scheduled (March 11, 2014)

 The UCSC Fire Department offers on-request CPR/AED/First Aid training for campus units and other campus groups within the following guidelines.
 Please be sure to read this information thoroughly.